dclarke044/Meteorite-Visualization/README.md

 Our first visualization shows each meteorite over time with the bubble size representing the mass in grams.
 This chart was created using Plotly.

 ![](static/images/BubbleChart1.PNG)

+### Bar Chart

+The second visualization shows the number of meteorites found by year.
+The bars are broken up by the main categories that were created in the data cleaning process.
+This chart was created using Vega-Lite.